-- The Department will continue to implement the Western Shield program to protect threatened fauna from foxes, together with the FPC, undertake additional baiting after disturbance activities and refine implementation of Eradicat® for control of feral cats so this can be integrated into Western Shield. - The Department will continue to develop partnerships and programs with recreational hunting groups to augment the resources available for targeted pest animal control to reduce the threat they present to key fauna species. - The Department is developing improved monitoring, data collection and storage and reporting methodologies and systems to support improved prioritisation of resources towards the highest priority species, through reviews of regional nature conservation plans.
+- The Department will continue to implement the Western Shield program to protect threatened fauna from foxes, together with the FPC, undertake additional baiting after disturbance activities and refine implementation of Eradicat® for control of feral cats so this can be integrated into Western Shield. - The Department will continue to develop partnerships and programs with recreational hunting groups to augment the resources available for targeted pest animal control. - The Department is developing improved monitoring, data collection and storage and reporting methodologies and systems to support improved prioritisation of resources towards the highest priority species, through reviews of regional nature conservation plans.
 This will inform amendments to the measurement protocols for threatened fauna. - The Department will continue to investigate the causes of fauna population declines with a view to identifying practicable management interventions to reverse these trends.

 2.6 KPI 6 Distribution of fire age